polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 ### Linux image

 A minimal Linux image is provided as an asset with the Meta PolarFire SoC Yocto BSP [releases](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/releases).

+Linux images with a 'wic' file extension use a GUID partition table (GPT) and are suitable for programming to the eMMC or an SD card.

-This image can be programmed to eMMC or an SD card.
-The .wic.gz file in the release assets should be downloaded to program into storage using the steps outlined in the [Programming the Linux Image](#Programming-Linux-Image) section.
+The .wic.gz file in the release assets should be downloaded to program into storage using the steps outlined in the [eMMC](#emmc) or [SD](#sd-card) sections.

+Linux images with a 'mtdimg' extension are suitable for programming to an external QSPI flash memory device using the steps outlined in the [External QSPI Flash Memory](#external-qspi-flash-memory) section.

 ## Jumper Settings